 Blog posts announcing the awards are posted near the end of each month.

 Fill Out an Impact Library Program Application

-To apply for a Little Free Library through the Impact Library Program, please fill out an Impact Library Program application or click the button below.
+To apply for a Little Free Library through the Impact Library Program, please fill out an Impact Library Program application.